cardano-lightning/cardano-lightning/docs/design/l1-spec.md

 Together, the two partners `Squash`s form a snapshot.
 The snapshot allows partners to maintain a manageable amount of cheques.
 The squashes are ordered lexicographically by the partners verification key.
+So the squash of the cheques received by the smaller verification key is first.
 The ordering is important.

 ```aiken
 type Exclude = List<Index>